nicklockett/TSA_Classification/precise_labeling/README.md

 # How to Label a Threat

 ## Quick Note
 If you have issues with any of these steps, feel free to message in our slack, and we can give advice and/or offer suggestions!
+You may need to install a couple python packages if you don't already have them in order for this to run.

 ## Setup
 1. Install ImageJ from https://imagej.nih.gov/ij/download.html